-The Infoprint Manager server runs as a service on Windows NT/Windows 2000.
-The server manages jobs submitted to it from client applications (including Infoprint Select and Windows applications that support a print function).
-The Infoprint Manager server contains a number of "objects" that are used to control the processing of submitted jobs.
+The Infoprint Manager Server contains a number of "objects" that are used to control the processing of submitted jobs.
 Objects include queues, logical destinations, actual destinations, and any defaults for job and document characteristics.
 The server administrator creates, deletes, and modifies these software objects to optimize the management and performance of the Infoprint Manager environment.